Ickleton: Valence or Vallance

 By 1162 the hospital at Montmorillon in Poitou, France held an estate at Ickleton.
 The steward of William I, Count of Boulogne had granted the land, and the Hundred Rolls of 1279 recorded that it covered about 100 acre and was tenanted by one Thomas the deacon.
 In 1300 Montmorillon hospital conveyed the estate to Aymer de Valence, 2nd Earl of Pembroke.
 In 1305 Thomas relinquished his tenancy, and the Earl granted the estate to a Sir John Wollaston for the rest of the latter's life.
 When the Earl died in 1324 he left the estate to his granddaughter Elizabeth de Comyn, but it continued to be called the Valence manor.
 Elizabeth and her husband Richard Talbot, 2nd Baron Talbot sold the manor in 1332 and it changed hands again in 1333, 1334 and 1344.
 In 1344 Valence manor was bought jointly by John Illegh, who was rector of Icklingham, Suffolk and Thomas Keningham, a fellow of Michaelhouse, Cambridge.
 In 1345 Illegh made over his share of the estate to Michaelhouse.

-In 1546 during the Reformation Michaelhouse was dissolved by Act of Parliament, along with King's Hall, Cambridge, and the two were merged to form Trinity College, Cambridge.
+In 1546 during the Reformation Michaelhouse was dissolved by the Dissolution of Colleges Act 1545 (37 Hen.
+8. c.
+4), along with King's Hall, Cambridge, and the two were merged to form Trinity College, Cambridge.
 The Valence manor was granted to the new college, and in 1612 it was expanded to 307 acre.
 When Ickleton parish was inclosed in 1814 Trinity College was allotted 243 acre, which was named Vallance Farm.
 It increased this to 340 acre by 1946, when Vallance Farm was sold.

 There was a Valence manor house by 1324, and there are subsequent records of it in 1461 and 1508.
 It may have been the same as the Valence manor house recorded in 1612, 1685 and 1726 on the south side of Mill Lane.
 It was a substantial house with six rooms on the ground floor and two solars upstairs.
 The present Vallance farm in Grange Road has a brick farmhouse built in about 1825 for Trinity College's tenant.